fdfsfjgomariz/hidroUH/README.md

 NC can be obtained from the SCS (1985) tables.
 To do so, it is necessary to have texture values, which allow the hydrological soil groups to be obtained, as well as land use cover and slope information.
 Alternatively, there are different approximations based on land use coverage or spatially distributed approximations.
 For example, in the case of Spain, [**Norma 5.2-IC de Drenaje Superficial de la Instrucción de Carreteras (2016)**](https://cdn.mitma.gob.es/portal-web-drupal/carreteras/52ic_fom2982016_err_fom1852017_res180326_consolidado.pdf) tabulates different *CN*  values for Corine land cover classes. [**Ministerio para la Transición Ecológica y el Reto Demográfico**](https://www.miteco.gob.es/es/agua/temas/gestion-de-los-riesgos-de-inundacion/snczi/mapa-de-caudales-maximos.html) has approximated for the whole of Spain values of *P0* from which *CN* values can be derived.

 The *CN*  values approximated from the tables are for either unknown antecedent moisture conditions or intermediate moisture values.
-If the antecedent moisture conditions are known, the *CN* must be corrected using the following equations: the first if the conditions were dry (**METE REFERENCIA**), and the second if the conditions were wet (**METE REFERENCIA**).
+If the antecedent moisture conditions are known, the *CN* must be corrected using the following equations: the first if the conditions were dry and the second if the conditions were wet (Chow et al., 1994).

 $$
 NC=\frac{4.2 \cdot NCt}{10 - 0.058 \cdot NC_t}